magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

     }
 ```

-  - **alarms** - array of alarms (Array<[Alarm](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/alarm.models.ts#L88)>) received in scope of this subscription, using the following structure:
+- **alarms** - array of alarms (Array<[Alarm](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/alarm.models.ts#L88)>) received in scope of this subscription, it has the following structure:

 ```javascript
     alarms = [